2010 UK & Ireland Greyhound Racing Year: News

-Philip Rees Jr., a long-time successful Wimbledon trainer died aged 67.
 Champion trainer Mark Wallis joined Yarmouth from Harlow; Yarmouth had just undergone track improvements at the cost of £190,000.
 Matt Dartnall joined Swindon and Patrick Curtin joined Monmore.
 Seamus Cahill won his first trainers championship held at Doncaster and Carol Evans was sacked from Sheffield after being fined by the Greyhound Board of Great Britain following investigations into unusual betting patterns on Betfair accounts.
-A former leading on-course bookmaker Tony Morris died in March, aged 73.

 Bad weather during December resulted in many meetings cancelled all over the country.
 The Henlow Gold Cup suffered when several attempts to run the event were cancelled.
 Elsewhere huge numbers of greyhounds were required to grade on again (re-qualify) at many tracks, after they ran out of time under the sport's 28 day rule.
 Temperatures on Boxing Day (daytime) meetings were held at temperatures of minus 7 Celsius and below.

-Three former leading trainers Pam Heasman, Arthur Hitch and Terry Duggan all died (Heasman aged 85, Hitch and Duggan aged 77).
+Four current and former leading trainers died.
+Philip Rees Jr., a long-time successful Wimbledon trainer died aged 67.
+Pam Heasman 85, Arthur Hitch 77 and Terry Duggan 77 also died during 2010.
+A former leading on-course bookmaker Tony Morris also died in March, aged 73.